rparnas/sicp-ex/readme.md

 Increments the given number `n` by 1.

 ### load-ex
-`(load-ex "2.53")`
-`(load-ex "2.53" #t)`
-Loads the answer file associated with the given exercise.
-If the optional #t argument is provided, resets the interpreter before doing so.
+`(load-ex exercise-n)` or `(load-ex exercise-n should-reset)` Given the string name of an exercise (i.e. "1.7" or "2.52") loads the file associated with that exercise.
+If the optional #t argument is provided, it exits and restarts the interpreter before loading the file.

 ### square
 `(square n)`